Understanding PCI DSS Encryption Requirements in 2025

 Strong cryptography

 Strong cryptography is a key requirement in PCI DSS compliance.
 It involves the use of algorithms that have been widely tested and accepted by the international cryptography community.
+The PCI Security Standards Council specifies a minimum of 112-bits of effective key strength and proper key management practices as essential requirements for all cryptographic implementations.
 Strong cryptographic methods, such as RSA, ECC, and DSA, are effective in protecting sensitive data during transmission over public networks, as well as when stored.

 AES encryption